 Family portraits make for classic wall art for the home, but they also help cement and commemorate the family bond.
 Sitting together for a family portrait can be a fun event for your family, which you can combine with other activities after the portrait is taken.
-The question that most budding photographers who are interested in taking their own family portrait have is how to ask the family to pose for the best looking canvas print.
-Here are a few ideas for posing your family subjects that will look amazing on a photo canvas.
+The question that most budding photographers who are interested in taking their own family portrait have is how to ask the family to pose for the best looking family canvas print.
+Here are a few fun family photo poses that will look amazing on a photo canvas.

 Taking a family photo with multiple generations or family branches does not have to be complex.
 An attractive way to pose a family group like this is to have each branch of the family pose together about a foot or two apart (think of the opening credits for the TV show Modern Family).